hj-n/zadu/docs/backends.md

 ## Third-party backend entry points

-0.5.1 exposes the provisional `zadu.backends` entry-point group.
+ZADU 0.5.1 introduced the provisional `zadu.backends` entry-point group.
 An external package registers one unique lowercase backend name and points it at a factory:

 ```toml